-2. Adequate Preparation in Content Area and Grounding in the Community

-Preparation and knowledge about developments in the field of study and relevant community context

-The artist provides evidence of adequate preparation and grounding in community partnerships such as-

-- Investing time and effort in developing reciprocal and mutual relationships with community partnerships - Bringing appropriate skills to the collaboration - Participating in training and professional development that builds skills and competencies in community-engaged Artmaking - Understanding the norms and expectations of highquality collaboration and partnership

-3. Appropriate Methods: Rigor and Community Engagement

-Rigor is evident in project design, interpretation, and reporting of results.

-Rigor is maintained, or even enhanced, through community-engaged approaches.

-The artist provides evidence of artistic rigor informed/enriched by engagement such as-

-Refining a research question, or confirming its validity, through collaboration or co-generation with community/external partner(s)

-Using methods appropriate to the goals, questions, and context of the work and provides rationale for election of methods

-- Modifying procedures in response to changing circumstances - Engaging the community/external partner as a partner/collaborator(s)in developing and/or improving the artistic project - Extending and broadening the dissemination of study findings through partnership with community members and organizations - Enhancing curriculum by incorporating updated and real- world information from community members critical to student learning of course material - Deepening and contextualizing the learning experience in a course by involving community experts in design and implementation - Revising curriculum and community placement with community partner based on student feedback and community partner observation

-4. Significant Results: Impact on the Discipline/Field and the Community
+Articulating a coherent program of research and objectives Articulating pedagogical lessons to utilize for teaching and student learning 2.
+Adequate Preparation in Content Area and Grounding in the Community Preparation and knowledge about developments in the field of study and relevant community context The artist-scholar provides evidence of adequate preparation and grounding in community partnerships such as- • Investing time and effort in developing reciprocal and mutual relationships with community partnerships • Bringing appropriate skills to the collaboration • Participating in training and professional development that builds skills and competencies in community-engaged music making and knowledge-making • Understanding the norms and expectations of high-quality collaboration and partnership 3.
+Appropriate Methods: Rigor and Community Engagement Rigor is evident in research design, data collection, interpretation, and reporting of results Rigor is maintained, or even enhanced, through community-engaged approaches The artist-scholar provides evidence of artistic rigor informed/enriched by engagement such as- Refining a research question, or confirming its validity, through collaboration or co-generation with community/external partner(s) Using methods appropriate to the goals, questions, and context of the work and providing rationale for election of methods Modifying procedures in response to changing circumstances Engaging the community/external partner as a partner/collaborator(s)in developing and/or improving the artistic project Extending and broadening the dissemination of study findings through partnership with community members and organizations Enhancing curriculum by incorporating updated information from community members critical to student learning of course material Deepening and contextualizing the learning experience in a course by involving community experts in design and implementation Revising curriculum and community placement with community partner based on student feedback and community partner observation 4.
+Significant Results: Impact on the Discipline/Field and the Community The artist-scholar provides evidence of significant results/impact such as-

-Beneficial impact in the communities in which the Artmaking is conducted.
+Beneficial impact as determined in collaboration with the communities/community members in which the research is conducted.

-Development of ongoing and reciprocal relationships with community partners is a concrete impact.
+Development of ongoing and reciprocal relationships with community partners is one concrete impact

-Assessment of knowledge created (in field, discipline, community).
+Assessment of knowledge created (in field, discipline, community)